tharindu009/tharindu009/README.md

 - 👋 Hi, I’m @tharindu009
 - 👀 I’m interested in Programming and Playing Games
-- 🌱 I’m currently learning ASP.NET Core & Angular
+- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on Projects, Questions and many more
 - 📫 How to reach me tharindu009@hotmail.com